 Since these problems are often hereditary, ask your breeder about the health of their litter’s parents and ancestors.

-Breeding dogs should also have their joints examined before mating takes place – find out how to understand the results here.
+Breeding dogs should also have their joints examined before mating takes place.

 And an echocardiogram to flag up cardiomyopathy which could be passed on to their puppies.

 You can expect an average Presa Canario lifespan to be around 9 – 11 years.

 This is normal for a larger dog.

 Ideal home and suitability as a family dog

 These dogs are strong-willed and independent.
 Owners with experience are therefore necessary.

 The Presa Canario temperament can certainly lend itself to life as a family dog and companion, but they are best suited to households with older children.